tarunkt94/bookstore_netent/README.md

 ### Building the project

-After the pulling the repository, go to the base of the repository and run
+After the pulling the repository, go into the repository and run

 ```
 docker build ./ -t bookstoreapp